oracle/graal/docs/tools/insight/Insight-Embedding.md

 AutoCloseable handle = access.apply(agentSrc);
 ```

-Obtain `Engine` for `Context` and ask for `insight` instrument.
+Obtain `Engine` for `Context` and ask for the `insight` instrument.
-Then create `Source` with GraalVM Insight script and apply it while obtaining its instrumentation handle.
+Then create `Source` with the GraalVM Insight script and apply it while obtaining its instrumentation handle.
 Use `handle.close()` to disable all the script's instrumentations when when no longer needed.

 ### Ignoring Internal Scripts